Robert M. Hecht: Results for Development Institute (R4D)

-During his eight years at R4D, Hecht worked as Managing Director and oversaw policy research and advisory services on the long-term financing of the global response to HIV/AIDS, immunization policy, malaria, nutrition, global health research and development, and health financing reform.
+During his eight years at R4D (2008-16) Hecht worked as Managing Director and oversaw policy research and advisory services on the long-term financing of the global response to HIV/AIDS, immunization policy, malaria, nutrition, global health research and development, and health financing reform.
 His teams produced a series of reports that helped to influence HIV, immunization, and other policies in several countries and in global health initiatives including GAVI and the Global Fund to Fight AIDS, Tuberculosis and Malaria.

 Yale University

-Since August 2014, Hecht has served as Lecturer and Fellow at the Jackson Institute for Global Affairs.
+From 2014 to 2023, Hecht was as Lecturer and Fellow at the Yale Jackson Institute for Global Affairs (now the Yale Jackson School of Global Affairs).
 In May 2017 he was appointed as a Clinical Professor at the Yale School of Public Health.
 There, he teaches in global health and conducts policy research.
-Since 2011 he has been a member of the Dean’s Leadership Council at the Yale School of Public Health.
-He has established a Global Health Pilot Innovation Award for Junior Faculty, which is granted to those who hope to advance new research and educational projects in global health.
+In 2024 he assumed leadership of a new collaboration between Yale and the Cambodia National Institute of Public Health to teach a Masters concentration in health economics and financing.
+From 2011 to 2022 Hecht was a member of the Dean’s Leadership Council at the Yale School of Public Health.
+He has established a named award program at Yale that provides grants annually to junior faculty and to interdisciplinary teams undertaking innovative research in global health.

 Pharos Global Health

-In May 2016, Hecht founded Pharos Global Health Advisors, whose mission is to improve global health outcomes by applying analytics and policy dialogue so that international leaders make sound and efficient decisions in the allocation of scarce resources in health and nutrition.
-Focus areas include scaling up Hepatitis and other disease control efforts, implementation of new models for community-based primary care, design of effective structures for expanding national malnutrition programs, and assessment of opportunities for integrated delivery of adolescent health services with vaccination.
+In May 2016, Hecht co-founded with Dr. Shan Soe Lin a new non-profit organization, Pharos Global Health Advisors, whose mission is to improve global health outcomes by applying analytics and policy dialogue so that international leaders make sound and efficient decisions in the allocation of scarce resources in health and nutrition.
+Focus areas include scaling up HIV, Hepatitis and other disease control efforts, ensuring sustainable financing of childhood immunization programs, working with countries to transition away from donor funding to self-sufficiency in essential health services, implementation of new models for community-based primary care, promoting cost-effective use of vaccination for adults in a rapidly ageing world, and design of effective structures for expanding national malnutrition programs.

 Selected works

-Hecht is the co-author of a wide range of scholarly papers and books related to immunization, HIV, health financing, health sector reform, and nutrition.
+Hecht is the co-author of a wide range of scholarly papers and books related to immunization, HIV, Hepatitis elimination, health financing, health sector reform, and nutrition.
 Early in his career he authored newspaper articles on international development, which have been published in The International Herald Tribune, Financial Times, The Guardian, Washington Post, Boston Globe, and Christian Science Monitor.